cloudblog004/fantasticfoodies/content/en/posts/1706-recipe-of-any-night-of-the-week-chicken-parmesan-sliders.md

 - "Cover the chicken with the marinara sauce"
 - "Put your mozzarella cheese on next"
 - "Spread the basil on"
-- "Place top half of the rolls, give it a little, light press, just to &#34;set&#34; it"
+- "Place top half of the rolls, give it a little, light press, just to *set* it"
 - "Stir your topping one last time.
 Brush it over the top of the rolls."
 - "Place in the oven, cook 20 minutes."
 - "Remove, let sit a couple minutes."